Camgoogs/CamWebsite/README.md

 # CamWebsite
+# Resume website for Camden Gugel.
-# Portions of index file made with ChatGPT and Unity OpenGL.
+# Portions of code made with assistance of ChatGPT and Unity OpenGL.